osa-ora/simple_java_amq/README.md

 # Simple Java SpringBoot AMQ Broker Example

-This project will expose REST services to send JMS messages to AMQ Broker and listen to these messages to demostrate both operations in simple way.
+This project will expose REST services to send JMS messages to AMQ Broker and listen to these messages to demonstrate both operations in a simple way.
 We are going to use Red Hat AMQ Broker which is based on open source Apache ActiveMQ Artemis.
 The maven POM file contains the required dependency for using AMQ.